-Here, we vary the bottom tangential traction to experiment with how large a force source is required to produce localized CMB-mantle flow velocities of the magnitude comparable to the lower mantle characteristic convective speed (~1 cm/yr (Flament et al., 2017)).
-The bottom boundary traction model simulations show that to reach velocities of that magnitude, based on the outer-core-flow drag force formula in plane laminar flow $F{drag} = c_D \frac{\rho}{2} u^2 bl$ (Schlichting & Gersten, 2017), where at a modest Reynolds number (here of about Re~107-108), considering outer-core parameters η =0.01 Pa·s, u=5×10-4 m/s (Jones, 2015), l as the half plume width, the drag force must be increased by a factor of 105 (Figure S2).
-We assume that the core-mantle mass exchange layer (a region where chemical exsolution is upward from the outer core and downward from the mantle, and accumulated material may reside for different amounts of time), at the uppermost outer core beneath the CMB, may have a higher viscosity and resulting local drag effect facilitated by CMB topography.
-Given the length l of x×101~102 km, and take the drag coefficient $c_D = 24/Re$ at a small Reynolds number (< 103) where $F{drag} = 12\eta ul$, a sufficient non-essential condition is that the thin mass exchange layer viscosity could reach 103~105 Pa·s (an intermediate value between outer-core and lowermost mantle).
+Here, we varied the bottom tangential traction to experiment with how large a force source is required to produce localized CMB-mantle flow velocities of a magnitude comparable to the lower mantle characteristic convective speed (~1 cm/yr (Flament et al., 2017)).
+The bottom boundary traction model simulations show that to reach velocities of that magnitude, based on the outer-core-flow drag force formula in plane laminar flow $F{drag} = c_D \frac{\rho}{2} u^2 bl$ (Schlichting & Gersten, 2017), where at a modest

+Reynolds number (Re~ 10^7 - 10^8), considering outer-core parameters η =0.01 Pa·s, u=5×10-4 m/s (Jones, 2015), and l as the half plume width, the drag force must be increased by a factor of 10^5 (Figure S2).
+The core-mantle mass exchange layer (a region where chemical exsolution is upward from the outer core and downward from the mantle, and accumulated material may reside for different amounts of time) at the uppermost outer core beneath the CMB may have a higher viscosity, and the resulting local drag effect is facilitated by CMB topography.
+Given length l of x × 10^1 - 10^2 km, and taking drag coefficient $c_D = 24/Re$ at a small Reynolds number (< 10^3) where $F{drag} = 12\eta ul$, a sufficient non-essential condition is that the thin mass exchange layer viscosity could reach 10^3 - 10^5 Pa·s (an intermediate value between outer-core and lowermost mantle).

-After these considerations, during the subsequent parts of this study we setup a Dirichlet-type velocity boundary condition at the mantle-CMB, whose horizontalcomponent distribution is prescribed to have the form of the velocity distribution obtained in the free-slip-BC simulation (Figure 3) and 0 in the vertical y-direction, meaning that this Dirichlet velocity field simulates the resultant velocity field dynamically obtained from the tangential BC, which is consistently related to the internal reverse circulation and furthermore to the CMB dynamic topography.
-Naturally, applying traction ('Neumann' velocity) at the bottom boundary will produce slightly different results than applying "Dirichlet" velocity (see the bottom horizontal velocity in Figure 3b and Figure S2), but let's start with the model of the applied horizontal velocity that is more closely aligned with the reference free-slip-BC model.
+Based on these considerations, in the subsequent parts of this study, we established a Dirichlet-type velocity BC at the CMB, whose horizontal-component distribution is prescribed to have the form of the velocity distribution obtained in the free-slip-BC simulation (Figure 3) and zero in the vertical y-direction, meaning that this Dirichlet velocity field simulates the resultant velocity field dynamically obtained from the tangential BC, which is consistent with the internal reverse circulation and, furthermore, with the CMB dynamic topography.
+Naturally, applying traction ('Neumann' BC for velocity) at the bottom boundary produces somewhat different results than applying "Dirichlet" BC for velocity (see the bottom horizontal velocity in Figures 3b and S2).
+Comparison of model outputs having different types of bottom conditions for the velocity field, as seen for example in the aforementioned figures, shows differences in melt morphology between those pertaining to prescribed traction and/or velocity BC models (Figure S3).

+However, to focus on the direct effects of CMB-mantle flow, we begin with the model of applied horizontal velocity that is more closely aligned with the reference free-slip-BC model.